 Why Fairtrade?

-"Fair Trade in Tourism promotes sustainable tourism development and one of our criteria when assessing tourism businesses is to check whether they use Fair Trade, organic and/or environmentally friendly products.
+"Fair Trade Tourism promotes sustainable tourism development and one of our criteria when assessing tourism businesses is to check whether they use Fair Trade, organic and/or environmentally friendly products.
 As an organisation we need to comply with the criteria we set for the tourism businesses we assess", Kathy Bergs, General Manager.

 Why Fairtrade?

 "Pick n Pay is proud to be a Fairtrade at Work Partner.
-Pick n Pay was the first retailer to make a formal commitment to stocking Fairtrade products in our stores and as a Faitrade at Work Partner, we are also able provide Fairtrade products at our corporate offices", Andre Nel, Sustainability Manager.
+Pick n Pay was the first retailer to make a formal commitment to stocking Fairtrade products in our stores and as a Fairtrade at Work Partner, we are also able to provide Fairtrade products at our corporate offices", Andre Nel, Sustainability Manager.

 Fairtrade Product(s):